jbcirs/rental-wyze-sync/README.md

 Run `Cleanup Prod` to remove the deployment.

-### 9. Adding Properties, Locks, and Thermostats to Azure Storage Table
+### 9. Adding Properties, Locks, Lights, and Thermostats to Azure Storage Table

 Each device (lock, light, thermostat) should be added to the Azure Storage Table called `properties`.